CPR & Choking App

 4 of 6

 Cards were changed and “Complete” was added next to the checkmark to confirm lesson completion.
+No further concerns were identified.

 5 of 6